Cycling London's Capital Ring

 - OS Explorer Map (173) London North, The City, West End, Enfield, Ealing, Harrow & Watford

-The Capital Ring is a 78 mile walking route circling inner and central London.
-It was established in 2005 as a continuous signposted route that takes in many of London’s parks and green spaces.
-Whilst there are many books and articles detailing how to walk it, there’s very little in the way of advice for cyclists.
-That’s probably intentional as some parts, particularly Richmond Park and Wimbledon Common, specifically prohibit cycling along the route.
+The Capital Ring is a fantastic 78-mile walking route circling inner and central London.
+Established in 2005 as a continuous, signposted path, it takes in an incredible array of London's parks, green spaces, and historic places.
+While there are many books and articles detailing how to walk it, there is very little advice out there for cyclists.
+That is probably intentional, as some parts, particularly Richmond Park and Wimbledon Common, specifically prohibit cycling along the official walking paths.

-My first attempt at cycling the Capital Ring was in 2013, 6 months after a successful 2-day adventure on its big sister, the 150 mile London Loop.
-Having found the Loop relatively straightforward I considered the Ring to be easy.
-My first attempt with 2 friends failed spectacularly with a combination of my ineffective navigation, Brian’s broken bike and Ray’s broken body.
-A broken chain en-route to the start and some confusion over the meet-up point meant an 11 am start, far too late for a 70+ miler on an autumn day.
-We decided to see how far we could get and less than 20 miles in we realised it wasn’t going to happen.
-We ended up with a smaller 45 mile trip.
-A nice day but we hadn’t conquered the Capital Ring.
+My very first attempt at cycling the Capital Ring was in 2013, six months after a successful two-day adventure on its big sister, the 130-mile London Loop.
+Having found the Loop relatively straightforward, I casually assumed the Ring would be easy.
+I was wrong.
+My first attempt with two friends failed spectacularly thanks to a combination of my ineffective navigation, Brian's broken bike, and Ray's broken body!
+A broken chain en route to the start and some confusion over the meet-up point meant an 11:00 am start—far too late for a 70-plus-mile ride on an autumn day.
+We decided to see how far we could get, but less than 20 miles in, we realised it simply wasn't going to happen.
+We ended up with a smaller 45-mile trip.
+It was a nice day out, but we certainly hadn't conquered the Capital Ring.

-I’d learnt my navigation lesson by the 2nd attempt 1 year later.
-Previously I’d been relying only on Colin Saunders’ excellent guide to the route.
-It's appropriately detailed and, whilst great for walkers, it's not something that you can read whilst cycling at speed.
-Although the route is well signposted it'seasy to miss the signs every now and then.
-The solution for attempt 2 was a handlebar mounted iPhone case and a cycling app with a GPX file of the route.
-This was the single most important reason that we were able to complete the route in a day.
+I had learned my navigation lesson by the second attempt a year later.
+Previously, I had been relying entirely on Colin Saunders' excellent guide to the route.
+It is appropriately detailed and brilliant for walkers, but it is not something you can safely read while cycling at speed.
+Even though the route is well-signposted, it is incredibly easy to miss the markers every now and then.
+The solution for attempt two was a handlebar-mounted phone case and a cycling app loaded with a GPX file of the route.
+This was the single biggest reason we were finally able to complete the entire route in one day.

-The route itself is a well thought-out mix of some well-known and unfamiliar parts of London.
-Although the official start is the Woolwich tunnel on the eastern side, you can pick it up wherever you want.
-We started on the far west at Richmond Bridge going anti-clockwise.
+The route itself is a beautifully thought-out mix of famous landmarks and completely unfamiliar parts of London.
+Although the official start is the Woolwich Foot Tunnel on the eastern side, you can pick it up wherever you want.
+We started in the far west at Richmond Bridge and rode anti-clockwise.
 This gave us some amazing early-morning views across Richmond Park and some great photo opportunities with the deer.
-The official Capital Ring route through the park prohibits cycling so its important to take a detour here to avoid annoying the early morning walkers and the potential £50 fine for cycling on the wrong paths.
+The official Capital Ring route through the park strictly prohibits cycling, so it is important to take a sensible detour here onto the designated cycle paths to avoid annoying the early morning walkers and risking a potential £50 fine!

-The North London section is mostly a nice combination of canals and parks with some busy sections around the A1/A406 road links near Brent Cross.
-This section reaches its literal peak at Harrow On The Hill which, based on our chosen start point, came just as the sun went down and tiredness set in.
-From Harrow it's down-hill all the way back to Richmond Bridge.
-The official route takes advantage of canal and stream towpaths although we took an alternative road-based route trying to avoid falling into the Grand Union in the dark.
+The North London section is a wonderful combination of canals and leafy parks, punctuated by a few busy sections around the A1 and A406 road links near Brent Cross.
+This section climbs steadily towards Harrow—passing right by the famous Harrow School playing fields which, based on our chosen start point, coincided perfectly with the sun going down and tiredness setting in.
+From Harrow, it is downhill almost all the way back to Richmond Bridge.
+The official route takes advantage of canal and stream towpaths, although we took an alternative road-based route to avoid accidentally falling into the Grand Union Canal in the pitch dark.

 route-26640052-map-full.png